Azure/aks-periscope/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-[Programming Guide]: docs/programmingguide.md
+[programming guide]: docs/programmingguide.md
-[Appendix]: docs/appendix.md
+[appendix]: docs/appendix.md